-On behalf of the University of Nebraska Department of Public Safety (UNDPS) staff, it is my pleasure to welcome you to the University of Nebraska's Omaha and Medical Center Campuses and to thank you for taking the time to review the 2022 Annual Security Report.
-This report offers one way to help our community stay informed of the various initiatives in place to ensure your safety and provide you with important safety resources available to assist you.
+On behalf of the University of Nebraska Department of Public Safety (UNDPS) staff, it is my pleasure to welcome you to the University of Nebraska Medical Center and to thank you for taking the time to review the 2023 Annual Security Report.
+This is one way to help our community stay informed of the various initiatives in place to ensure your safety and provide you with important safety resources.